crabzilla/crabzilla/README.md

 cd crabzilla
 ```

-2. Build it, running both unit and integration tests:
+2. Build it, running both unit and integration tests (ports 3306 and 8080 will be used):

 ```bash
 mvn clean install